jails-org/Jails/README.md

 - [`jails-components@2.2.x`](//github.com/jails-org/Components/tree/2.2.0)
 - [`jails-modules@2.2.x`](//github.com/jails-org/Modules/tree/2.2.0)

-Good projects should rely on good architectures, and Jails aim to solve architecture and organization problems.
-It's event driven and follows the DOM event pattern, low learning curve and trying to be predictable.

 ---

 Jails is a javascript micro-library for building simple applications and large scale applications without a huge stack dependencies.